 And that's the way Cedarville is.
 It takes a huge effort to make everyone, including minorities, feel welcome.
-People like Dr. Bill Brown, the University president; Jon Purple, the dean for student life programs; and others let you know they care about the Cedarville community and your part within it.
+People like Dr. Thomas White, the University president; Jon Purple, the dean for student life programs; and others let you know they care about the Cedarville community and your part within it.

 One thing I love is what the University does to connect you to your roots.
 For me, as an African-American, the Civil Rights Bus Tour of January 2008 especially stands out.
 Just that Cedarville put on something like that, sponsored something that showed us how we got where we are today as a result of the civil rights movement, really proves it has a heart for minorities.